The best easels for painting in 2024

 What's the best easel for children?

 Melissa & Doug's wooden standing art easel is our top recommendation for kids.
-It's easy to assemble, folds away easily for storage, is well constructed, and comes with lots of great extras, including a dry-erase board, chalkboard, locking paper-roll holder, child-safe paper cutter and four easy-clip grips.
-Best of all, there are two large plastic trays that can be removed for easy cleaning after your little ones have covered them in mess.
+It's easy to assemble, folds away easily for storage, is well constructed, and has many great extras, including a dry-erase board, chalkboard, locking paper-roll holder, child-safe paper cutter and four easy-clip grips.
+Best of all, there are two removable large plastic trays for easy cleaning after your little ones have covered them in mess.

 How to choose the best easel

-There are many factors which dictate what kind of easel will be best for you.
+Many factors dictate what kind of easel will be best for you.
 The first is where you paint.
-If it's always going to be in the studio, you'll want an easel that's as sturdy as possible, however heavy that makes it.
+If it will always be in the studio, you'll want an easel that's as sturdy as possible, however heavy that makes it.
 (Although if you plan to move it around the room to capture the light, you'll want it to be on wheels.)
 If you mainly paint outdoors, though, you'll want a lighter easel that's easy to collapse and carry around.
 Too lightweight and flimsy, though, and it might tip over in a strong wind, so there's a balance to be struck there.

 The overall size of your easel will depend on how big a canvas you like to work on, and what height you like to paint at.
 So it's important to check the dimensions of any easel before you buy it, measure this out with a tape measure, and make sure you're not going to be stooped over or stretching up too much.